 The objective of this Cleanup Program was to encourage ELC students to keep their environment clean and to raise awareness of this issue in the local community.
-Participants included KEEP Winter English Language Course students, instructors; KEEP board members & staffs, Volunteers, KMC staff and Baaisdhara Udhyan Office staff.
+Participants included KEEP Winter English Language Course students, instructors; KEEP board members & staff, Volunteers, KMC staff, and Baaisdhara Udhyan Office, staff.

 KEEP conducted a one-of-a-kind Heritage Clean-up Program with the support of the Nepal Tourism Board (NTB).
 During the Clean-Up 9 heritage sites were cleaned up in coordination with the local government authorities, clubs, and schools.
 The program's main objectives were to clean the heritage sites and make it more environmentally friendly as well as to aware the students of the clean environment and the importance of heritage preservation.